shuanggu-gs/a-dissimilarity-based-concordancer/README.md

 2. Prepare Data

-Since the data used for development is private, to use the package it is necessary to have the zip files for the COVID1 and Assnat corpora.
-But we have provided two small datasets, covid_slim and assnat_slim which you could play around.
+To use the package, it is necessary to have the zip files for the COVID19 and Assnat corpora.
+The Assnat dataset is private so we can't release it.
+But we have provided a small dataset, covid_slim which you could play around.
+If you want a full version of COVID corpus, please contact with me.

 If you want to know more about corpora we used in this project, please look at [readme](https://github.ubc.ca/kappa224/Concordancer/tree/master/Concordancer/data) under `data`.